 CSMaP Election Seminar Series: Fall 2020

-This fall, the NYU Center for Social Media and Politics will bring together leading scholars to explore the relationship between new media technologies and democratic politics.
-Our virtual CSMaP Seminar Series aims to highlight the latest research and identify future research we need in the lead-up to and aftermath of the November elections.
+This fall, the NYU Center for Social Media and Politics brought together leading scholars to explore the relationship between new media technologies and democratic politics.
+Our virtual CSMaP Seminar Series highlighted the latest research and identified future research we need in the lead-up to and aftermath of the November elections.

 Speakers will explore the following questions:

 - How does information spread through online networks, and what can we do to mitigate the harmful effects of misinformation?

 - How do digital technologies affect political participation, from protests to campaigning to voting?